Timber Wall Panel Installation Guide

 For timber-faced finishes such as oak veneer or birch, careful cutting will help achieve a cleaner edge and minimise chipping.

-It's the building rule of measure twice cut once.
-Before applying adhesive, place the cut panels in position to check:
+Before applying adhesive, place the cut panels in position to check fit, spacing, alignment and final visual balance.

 This step helps avoid mistakes and makes final installation much easier.

-Apply a suitable construction adhesive to the back of the panel according to the adhesive manufacturer’s instructions.
+Apply suitable construction adhesive to the back of the panel according to the adhesive manufacturer’s instructions.

 Adhesive is typically applied in beads or lines across the back of the panel, with enough coverage to ensure a strong bond across the full surface.